DIT113-V22/group-11/README.md

 SMCE is where the car itself and all its features will be implemented

 # EXTRA (if we have extra time)
-- Random positions of the hidden object
 - Beeping noise with frequency increasing as we get closer to object
+- Godot